Lirette/Project_Big_Scale_Analytics/README.md

      * UI has been done from scracth (using html, css, javascript) without using any user framework
      * Docker has been use to containerize our application
      * Google App Engine to deploy the flask app on the web
-     * Google cloud run to deploy our dockerised flask application on the web
+     * Google cloud Run to deploy our dockerised flask application on the web
-     * Google cloud storage to store the data,
+     * Google cloud storage to store the data imported from csv file
      * Google cloud automl to build our model and make prediction
 6.  [click here to wacth our youube video](https://www.youtube.com/watch?v=jZB6OaHvPEQ)